richardadonnell/Upwork-Job-Scraper/README.md

 Toggle the switch to enable or disable browser push notifications for new jobs.

+### Manual Scraping

+Use the "Manually Scrape Jobs" button to initiate an immediate job scrape.

 ## Development

 The extension consists of the following main components: